costajob/app-servers/README.md

 I get two Sun certifications back in 2006 and realized the more i delved into Java the less i liked it.
 Ignoring Java on this comparison is not an option anyway: Java is the most used programming language in the world (2016) and some smart folks have invested on it since the 90ies.

+### Scala
+[Scala](https://www.scala-lang.org/) 2.12 and [SBT](0.13) are installed via homebrew.
+Scala is a general-purpose programming language that runs on the JVM.
+It has full support for both functional and object oriented programming and a strong static type system.
+Designed to be concise, many of Scala's design decisions were inspired by criticism of Java's shortcomings.

 ### GO
 [GO](https://golang.org/) language version 1.7.3 is installed by official OSX package.
 GO focuses on simplicity by intentionally lacking features considered redundant (an approach i am a fan of).
 It tries to address verbosity by using type inference, duck typing and a dry syntax.